ariebovenberg/whenever/docs/overview.rst

 >>> py311_livestream = UTCDateTime(2022, 10, 24, hour=17)
 UTCDateTime(2022-10-24 17:00:00Z)

-In most cases, you should use this class over the others.
+In most cases, you should choose this class.
 The other classes are most often useful at the boundaries of your application.

 :class:`~whenever.OffsetDateTime`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 A time with a fixed offset from UTC.
-This is great if you're storing when something happened,
+This is great if you don't only need to represent when something happened,
-including the local time.
+but also the local time at that moment.

->>> # Pycon was in Salt Lake City that year
+>>> # In Salt Lake City, the UTC offset was -6 at the time
 >>> pycon23_start = OffsetDateTime(2023, 4, 21, hour=9, offset=-6)
 OffsetDateTime(2023-04-21 09:00:00-06:00)

-It's less suitable for *future* events,
+A big caveat is that it doesn't know about *changes* to the offset,
-because local UTC offsets often change (e.g. due to daylight saving time).
+which can happen due to daylight saving time, for example.
 For this reason, you cannot add or subtract time from an :class:`~whenever.OffsetDateTime`
-— the offset may have changed!
+, because the offset may have changed!

 .. seealso::